luisivan/blog/content/posts/2018-07-18---the-power-of-knowledge-graphs.md

 ![](https://cdn-images-1.medium.com/max/2000/1*IZ11zX-6SC0AcbM_1zz4ZQ.png)

-Of course this would be inside an infinite graph, so *Motorbike* would be related to *Transportation *somehow and *Battery* would be indirectly related to *Wind* or *Solar.*
+Of course this would be inside an infinite graph, so *Motorbike* would be related to *Transportation* somehow and *Battery* would be indirectly related to *Wind* or *Solar*.

 Also, the above could be expressed as code: